j-e-yosemite/j-e-yosemite.github.io/details.md

 ## [Things to do](#Sehen)

-The park offers great resources for [planning your visit](http://www.yosemitepark.com/plan-your-visit.aspx).
+Yosemite's website has many resources for [planning your visit](http://www.yosemitepark.com/plan-your-visit.aspx).
 We've highlighted a few specific activities below!

 ### Badger Pass